cheqd/node-docs/docs/setup-and-configure/cosmovisor-configuration.md

 cosmovisor_disable_recase = false
 ```

-> **Important:** If you manually modify the config.toml file, ensure these changes are not overwritten by the interactive installer at future executions.
-When prompted by the installer to update the cosmovisor config.toml file, **decline** to preserve your custom settings.
+> **⚠️ Reminder**: Like the service file, custom config.toml changes can be overwritten by the installer. **Decline updates** if you’ve made manual modifications.

 For more details, see the [Cosmovisor documentation](https://docs.cosmos.network/main/tooling/cosmovisor).